matthew-f-bell/Project-1-Tamagotchi-Code-Deja-Vu/README.md

 Also wrote a function to "heal" the pet of it's hunger, sleepiness, or boredom.
 They aren't connected to a button yet so no way to activate them except hard coding it.

 ##Day 3

+Figured out why buttons were not working when created with jQuery so now I have them created but hidden and I just make them visible when I need them.
+Created the credits page with working buttons to go back to the title screen.

+##Day 4